MaikHenriqueSP/CG-ShipBattle/README.md

 <p>The game lore is a battle between ships in the space.</p>

 ## Game Controls
- - A, S, Mouse Movement - Horizontal movement
+ - A, D, Horizontal Arrow and Mouse Movement - Horizontal movement
- - Space, Left Mouse Button - Shooting
+ - Space and Left Mouse Button - Shooting

 # Playable online at:
 > https://maikhenriquesp.github.io/CG-ShipBattle/public/CG-ShipBattle.html